PlummersSoftwareLLC/NightDriverStrip/README.md

 The effects table is persisted to a JSON file on SPIFFS at regular intervals, to retain the state of effects (and in fact the whole effect list) across reboots.
 This is largely in preparation for future updates to NightDriverStrip, where the composition of the effect list configuration of individual effects can be changed using the device web application.
 The API endpoints to facilitate this are already available and ready for use (see [Device web UI and API](#device-web-ui-and-api), below.)

-This makes that an override of `SerializeToJSON()` and a corresponding deserializing constructor must be provided for effects that need (or want) to persist more than the friendly name, effect number and enabled state.
-Those three properties are (de)serialized from/to JSON by `LEDStripEffect` by default.
+This makes that an override of `SerializeToJSON()` and a corresponding deserializing constructor must be provided for effects that need (or want) to persist more than the properties that are (de)serialized from/to JSON by `LEDStripEffect` by default.

 Throughout the project, the library used for JSON handling and (de)serialization is [ArduinoJson](https://arduinojson.org/).
 Among others, this means that: